How to Update Your iPhone: iOS, Apps, and Data Backups

 1. Backing Up via iCloud

-To turn on your iCloud backup, open Settings on your iPhone.
-Tap on the banner at the top of the app to get to your account management, then tap on iCloud.
+To turn on iCloud backup, open Settings on your iPhone.
+Tap on your name at the top to open your account management, then select iCloud.
 At the bottom of the Apps Using iCloud section, tap iCloud Backup.

-2. Backing Up to iTunes
+2. Backing Up to Your Computer

-Note: If you want to restore from your backup with all of your passwords and accounts saved, you need to select the Encrypt iPhone backup and set a password for your backup.
-It is an extra step but saves you time if you ever need to restore your phone.
+If you check the option Sync with this iPhone over Wi-Fi in the Options table below, your phone will back up whenever it’s plugged in.
+If you want your backup to include all your passwords and accounts, you need to select Encrypt iPhone backup and set a password for it.
+This an extra step, but saves you time if you ever need to restore your phone.

 Over-the-Air vs. Wired Updates

 Updating on Your iPhone

-Updating via iTunes
+Updating via Your Computer

 Restarting and Fixing Update Issues

-Image Credit: PIMPAN via Shutterstock.com
+Image Credit: PIMPAN/Shutterstock